ietf-rats-wg/eat/draft-ietf-rats-eat.md

 service.
 This allows the relying party to know some characteristics about the device and decide whether it trusts the device.

-Remote attestation is a fundamental service that can underlie other protocols and services that need to know about the trustworthiness of the device before proceeding.
-One good example is biometric authentication where the biometric matching is done on the device.
-The relying party needs to know that the device is one that is known to do biometric matching correctly.
-Another example is content protection where the relying party wants to know the device will protect the data.
-This generalizes on to corporate enterprises that might want to know that a device is trustworthy before allowing corporate data to be accessed by it.

 The notion of attestation here is large and may include, but is not limited to the following:

  * Proof of the make and model of the device hardware (HW)
  * Proof of the make and model of the device processor, particularly